Pocketzen/cse15l-lab-reports/lab3/report.md

 ...
 ```
 **2.** `'-name'`
 Example 1 (directory): Command option -name helps to search up files or directories using a keyword as an argument after the command option.
-To show only directoy I'll use the previous -type in conjunction starting from technical/ and to its subdirectories.
+To show only directory I'll use the previous -type in conjunction starting from technical/ and to its subdirectories.
 ```
 allenvu@Allens-MacBook-Pro technical % find . -type d -name "*"
 .